 Creating a logo for your blog can be very simple, but it all depends on your vision of what you want it to look like.

-You can choose to make the logo yourself (even if you have no design background!) or hire someone to create one for you (especially if you have something more complicated that means you will need unique art created).
+But if you choose to create a logo, you can choose to make the logo yourself (even if you have no design background!) or hire someone to create one for you (especially if you have something more complicated that means you will need unique art created).

 If you own Photoshop or similar software, great!
 If not, you can use free services like Canva with built in templates to create your own logo.